Bookbinding: 10 projects for beginners

 The course is aimed at beginners and no previous bookbinding experience is necessary.
 Students with some

-experience who wish to revise their range of bookbinding techniques are also welcome but please be aware that we will start from scratch.
-If you have any queries about the level of the course then please contact firstname.lastname@example.org
+we will start from scratch but extension tasks can be set to suit your level and needs.
+If you have any queries about the level of the course then please contact email@example.com

 How will I be taught, and will there be any work outside the class?

 - This course will be taught online on Google Classroom through weekly live sessions and/or video demonstrations.